Dracula Returns -

 A Conference and Celebration

-Dracula Returns is a conference and celebration marking the 101st anniversary of Dracula’s first licensed stage appearance.
-The event is the culmination of an Arts and Humanities Research Council Curiosity research project charging Derby with the dark energy of the Count.
+Dracula Returns was a conference and celebration marking the 101st anniversary of Dracula’s first licensed stage appearance.
+The event was the culmination of an Arts and Humanities Research Council Curiosity research project charging Derby with the dark energy of the Count.

-The conference takes place at Derby’s iconic Museum of Making – itself the home to as much history as the renowned vampire himself – across four days, kicking off on Thursday 15 May and concluding on Sunday 18 May 2025.
-Expect explorations of the many diverse aspects of Dracula and vampires in media, science and technology from our varied array of participants!
+The conference took place at Derby’s iconic Museum of Making – itself the home to as much history as the renowned vampire himself – across four days, with it kicking off on Thursday 15 May and concluding on Sunday 18 May 2025.
+There were explorations of the many diverse aspects of Dracula and vampires in media, science and technology from our varied array of participants!

-Over the course of four days, you can expect insightful presentations, helpful panels, exciting keynote speeches, engaging screenings and more from our core conference.
-Alongside these daytime events we’ll also be presenting a variety of evening entertainment from Thursday to Saturday nights, taking in theatre, poetry and music!
+Over the course of four days, there were insightful presentations, helpful panels, exciting keynote speeches, engaging screenings and more.
+Alongside these daytime events there was a variety of evening entertainment from Thursday to Saturday nights, taking in theatre, poetry and music!

 A person in black evening dress and eyeliner with slicked back hair drinking red liquid outside of the Old Bell Hotel in Derby